andrewunifei/CS229-Machine-Learning/Classification/Binary/README.md

 <p align="center"><img src="http://www.sciweavers.org/download/Tex2Img_1615550480.png"></p>

-and returns a probability value which is ultimately evaluated into one of the two categoies.
+and returns a probability value which is ultimately evaluated into one of the two categories.
 The sigmoid function is defined as:

 <p align="center"><img src="http://www.sciweavers.org/download/Tex2Img_1615551113.png"></p>